EU-OSHA/oira.statistics.deployment/README.md

 ### One-Shot

-Whether you're installing for the first time or updating an existing installation, it's usually enough to call
+If you're installing for the first time, you need to make sure the databases are created (see below).
+If you're updating an existing installation, it's usually enough to call

     # make all

-This sets up everything in one go except for creating the databases - you may need to do this as a privileged user, so it's not included by default.
+This sets up everything in one go except for creating the databases - you may need to do this as a privileged user, and it's unnecessary to run on every update, so it's not included by default.
 See "Creating the Databases" for instructions.

 ### Step-By-Step